kobybibas/pnml_for_dnn/README.md

 # pnml_for_dnn

 Predictive Normalized Likelihood is the universal learner that minimizes the min-max regret for the individual data case.
-However, this learner is intercable when the hypoesis class is with high capacity as deep neural networks.
+However, this learner is intractable when the hypothesis class is with high capacity as deep neural networks.
-In this reposiroty, we combine pruning tecnique to effectivly reduce the hypotesis class capaccity and evalute the pNML perforamnce for it.
+In this repository, we combine pruning technique to effectively reduce the hypothesis class capacity and evaluate the pNML performance for it.

 ## Dependencies
 The required packages are listed in the requirement.txt file.